nidza07/nidza07.github.io/QC-docs/general usage.md

 If this setting is enabled, before you press alt+F4 or close the Playroom from the system tray, you will be asked to confirm that you are really sure you want to do this.
 This setting is enabled by default.

 #### Minimize to taskbar
 If this setting is enabled, when pressing Alt+F4 to close the Playroom, the Playroom will stay open in the background and will remain in your system tray.
 The system tray can be accessed with Insert+F11 if using Jaws, or Windows+B if using NVDA.
 If you find the Playroom icon there, you can press enter to maximize it again, or open the context menu with the applications key to close it completely.
+Note: It might be necessary to first show all the hidden icons in the system tray, depending on your Windows settings.

 Note: With NVDA, there is a known issue causing the Playroom to still stay focused after pressing Alt+F4 with this option enabled.
 Just press Alt+tab to move away from the Playroom window, and the window should completely disappear.